 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I also would like to thank the member for his query.
-Yes, the member's comments for that process are supported by the Department of Health, specifically for the testing of meat, and we are working with the Nunavut Arctic College and the Department of Environment on that.
+I also thank the member for that question.
+Yes, the member's comments for that process are supported by the Department of Health, specifically for the testing of meat, and we are working with Arctic College and the Department of Environment on that.

-(interpretation ends here) The Department of Health encourages consumption of country food, but for walrus and polar bear recommends that harvesters have it tested for trichinella prior to eating it raw, undercooked, or fermented.
+(interpretation ends) The Department of Health encourages the consumption of country food, but for walrus and polar bear, recommends that harvesters have it tested for trichinella prior to eating it raw, undercooked, or fermented.

 Mr. Speaker, samples are currently processed here in Iqaluit.
-Communities can obtain results in approximately three days, that's our timeline.

-Prior to the current testing at the Nunavut Research Institute here in Iqaluit, samples were sent to northern Quebec and so the current testing arrangement has been set-up in order to enable quick turnaround for harvesters. (interpretation) Thank you, Mr. Speaker.
+Communities can obtain results in approximately three days.
+That's our timeline.
+Prior to the current testing at the Nunavut Research Institute here in Iqaluit, samples were sent to Northern Quebec and so the current testing arrangement has been set up in order to enable quick turnaround for harvesters. (interpretation) Thank you, Mr. Speaker.

-Speaker: First supplementary, Mr. Malliki.
+Speaker: Your first supplementary, Mr. Malliki.

 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
 The minister has stated that there is only the laboratory in Iqaluit providing the testing.
-I wonder if the communities that conduct the most walrus hunting can be identified and provided sampling kits beforehand.
+I wonder if the communities that conduct the most hunting can be identified and provided sampling kits beforehand.
 Thank you, Mr. Speaker.

 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-This is now being done in Iqaluit and that initiative was created in partnership with Nunavut Tunngavik Inc., and the Department of Health to this day have been providing support to ensure that this is fully implemented and that the research labs have to be set up properly.
+This was initiated in Iqaluit in partnership with Nunavut Tunngavik Incorporated.
+The Department of Health to this day has been providing support to ensure that this testing continues and the research labs have to be set up properly.

-(interpretation ends) Mr. Speaker, any laboratory conducting testing for trichinella must have a quality assurance program as in accurate results can lead to serious illness.

-They have to provide a sustainable and timely service including weekend testing and they also have to have a logistics chain in terms of getting samples from different locations.
+(interpretation ends) Mr. Speaker, any laboratory conducting testing for trichinella must have a quality assurance program as inaccurate results can lead to serious illness.
+They have to provide a sustainable and timely service, including weekend testing, and they also have to have a logistics chain in terms of getting samples from different locations.
 Thank you, Mr. Speaker.

-Speaker: Second and final supplementary, Mr. Malliki.
+Speaker: Your second and final supplementary, Mr. Malliki.

-Mr. Malliki (interpretation): Thank you, Mr. Speaker and I also thank the minister for his responses.
-Can the minister provide an outline of the typical time period that it takes for the testing to be conducted on samples?
-Perhaps even the length of time it takes to inform the harvester of the test, who may not receive the information, or even the average estimate of time when a hunter gets informed of the results?

-The time lag between when a hunter submits their sample for testing, mainly the walrus tongue for testing?
+Mr. Malliki (interpretation): Thank you, Mr. Speaker.
+I also thank the minister for his responses.
+Can the minister provide an outline of the typical time it takes for the testing to be conducted on samples, perhaps even how long it takes to inform the harvester of the test, who may not receive the information, or even the average estimate of time when a hunter gets informed of the results after they submit their sample for testing, mainly the walrus tongue?
 Thank you, Mr. Speaker.

 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-12:06:43 According to the letter that I have, or documents that I have it would take approximately three days and sometime, but in regards to the lateness of the results being relayed to the harvesters, I will try and get that information from the staff.
+According to the documents that I have, it would take approximately three days, but in regard to the lateness of the results being relayed to the harvesters, I will try to get that information from my staff.

-Mr. Speaker, we appreciate the.... (interpretation ends) Health supports hunters with preparing sample submissions and covers the costs for shipping.
-We encourage harvesters and community members to contact their local health and/or conservation officers to assist with testing, sending out samples. (interpretation) Thank you, Mr. Speaker.
+Mr. Speaker, we appreciate everyone for their support in this. (interpretation ends) Health supports hunters with preparing sample submissions and covers the costs for shipping.
+We encourage harvesters and community members to contact their local health and/or conservation officers to assist with testing and sending out samples. (interpretation) Thank you, Mr. Speaker.

 Speaker: Thank you.
 Members, be aware that the time allotted for question period is now over.
 Item 7.
 Written Questions.
 Item 8, Returns to Written Questions.
-Item 9, Replies to Opening Address.
+Item 9.
+Replies to Opening Address.
 Item 10.
 Petitions.
 Item 11.
 Responses to Petitions.
 Item 12.
 Reports of Standing and Special Committees on Bills and Other Matters.
 Item 13.
-Tabling of
+Tabling of Documents.

-Documents.
 Hon.
 Minister of Economic Development and Transportation and Hon.
-Minister of Nunavut Development Corporation, Mr. David Akeeagok.
+Minister of the Nunavut Development Corporation, Mr. David Akeeagok.